thomscode/Keycloak-P1-Auth-Plugin/docs/compatibility-matrix.md

 # P1 Plugin Compatibility Matrix
-Because the Platform One custom provider plugin is now decoupled from the Big Bang Keycloak repo and the Bing Bang repo there is a need to know which plugin version to use for your deployment.
+Because the Platform One custom provider plugin is now decoupled from the Big Bang Keycloak repo and the Big Bang repo there is a need to know which plugin version to use for your deployment.
 Use this table in conjunction with the [CHANGELOG.md](CHANGE.LOG) to choose the most appropriate plugin version.

 | **PLUGIN VERSION** | **KEYCLOAK VERSION** | **KEYCLOAK VERSION**<br>**COMPATIBILITY** | **BIG BANG VERSION**  | **COMMENTS**  |
 |:-----------------|:-------------|:---------------|:---------------|:-------|